 Lesley Batchelor OBE is an expert on international trade and a passionate champion of UK exporters.
 She is Director General of the Institute of Export, the professional membership body for everyone involved in international trade.
-Here she talks you through the essential steps when determining your international pricing strategy should be.
+Here she talks you through the essential steps when determining your export price strategy should be.

 There are a few things that need to be taken into consideration when pricing your offering.